How do you respond to the minor hassles that characterise everyday life?

 You might experience "emotional flashbacks" in which you react to the present as though you're in the past.
 The same intense feelings that occurred during the trauma – fear, shame or sadness – are being triggered in the present.

-The good news is that everyone can learn self-help techniques to help defuse their emotional overreactions.
+The good news is that everyone can develop the mental wellbeing skills to help defuse emotional overreactions.

-One self-help technique for developing these connections is the mindfulness-based STOP Technique, a four-step mental checklist.
+One technique for developing these connections is the mindfulness-based STOP Technique - a four-step mental checklist.

 This helps you cool down your emotional brain so that you can gain perspective and respond in helpful way.